What is Machine Learning?

 Machine Learning is the science of teaching computers to learn from data.
 In Arthur Samuel’s words:

 “Machine Learning is the field of study that gives computers the ability to learn without being explicitly programmed.”

-Another scenario: you can provide a computer a set of cat pictures, which say, “this is a cat” or “this is not a cat.”
+Another example: you can provide a computer a set of cat pictures, which say, “this is a cat” or “this is not a cat”.
 Then if shown a series of new photos, your Machine Learning application would begin to identify cat photos in the new set.

-Can you think of some examples of Machine Learning that you use everyday?
+Can you think of some examples of Machine Learning applications from your everyday life?

 - Virtual Personal Assistants: Siri, Cortana, Alexa, Google Now

 - Finance: Fraud detection, prediction and execution of trades at speeds and volumes that humans can’t compete with

 - Social Media: Face Recognition, People You May Know, Pages You Might Like

 - Retail: Product Recommendations; maximization of revenue by learning customers’ habits